-The poem “The Snow Arrives After Long Silence” by Nancy Willard uses figurative language to convey that snow cannot be understood by humans in natural terms; rather, it must be compared to familiar images that are not found in nature.
+“The Snow Arrives After Long Silence” (by Nancy Willard) uses figurative language to convey that snow cannot be understood by humans in natural terms.
+Rather, it must be compared to familiar images that are not found in nature.
 Furthermore, snow is depicted as pure and heavenly when it first falls, but once on Earth, it is depicted as marred by society.

 “The Snow Arrives After Long Silence” begins with a personification of snow leaving its home.
 The snow’s home is always clean and never keeps time, which could be a reference to heaven or just the sky in general.
 In contrast, homes on Earth are typically dirty, and everyone keeps track of time.

 The sky is then compared to the color of oatmeal, a typically unprocessed food, using a simile.
 Directly after, another simile compares the sky to “sheep before shearing,” which depicts its natural, fluffy look.
 This initial depiction of the sky, as well as the contrast between sky and Earth, sets up the main theme that is conveyed throughout the poem—that the natural, pure qualities of snow are corrupted by our current way of life.

 In the second stanza, the speaker’s housecat sits inside and watches the snow through a window.
 The cat is “amazed” by the snow and can’t understand that it is falling snow rather than feathers from a bird.
 The domesticated cat, tamed by humans, has trouble relating to snow even though its ancestors were wild and natural.